huwred/UmbracoTagManager/Umbraco Tag Manager/README.md

-# Our.Umbraco.TagManager
+# Umbraco.Communiy.TagManager

 Simple Tag Manager for Umbraco ≥ 10.

-Based on code from https://github.com/usome/UmbracoTagManager
+Based on code from https://github.com/usome/UmbracoTagManager and my own TagList

-This package installs a custom section within the administration area.
+This package installs a custom section within the administration area and a new Tag Picker (CommonTags).

 It creates a tree view of all tags that have been created by the Umbraco Tag Datatype.